cescofry/Strings/README.md

 ### Aknolegment
 My background comes from iOS developemnt.
 In that sense I feel pretty confident with the import/export and translation of the files.
 However this project could really use some help from some more experienced Mac OS X developers to address the user interface, as well as some Android developers ot check the format conversion and the parsing of xml files.<br>
 At this stage the basic for file conversion is at a good stage.
-Most important features to be implemented are the keeping the order of the keys during parsing comapred with original files, and consequently tracking and parsing of the comments inside the files (at the moment both ignored).
-Also the Andorid xml string elements sometimes contain a format attribute that is ignored from the covnertion and later on the parsing as well.<br>
+Most important features to be implemented are the keeping the order of the keys during parsing comapred with original files, and consequently tracking and parsing of the comments inside the files (at the moment both ignored).<br>

 ### License